popperr/AlviumBeamProfiler/README.txt

 USAGE
 -----
-1. Connect your Alvium camera via USB 3.0 (required for full-frame streaming).
+1. Connect your Alvium camera via USB 3.0 for best performance.
 2. Run VimbaBeamProfiler.exe.
 3. Select your camera from the device list and click Start.

 NOTES
 -----
-- The camera MUST be connected to a USB 3.0 port with a USB 3.0 cable.
+- USB 3.0 is recommended for full-speed streaming.
+USB 2.0 connections and bandwidth-limited hubs will work but at a reduced frame rate.
-  USB 2.0 does not provide enough bandwidth.
+  Hardware decimation may be necessary for USB 2.0.
 - Logs are saved to the logs/ subfolder for troubleshooting.